 If a person struggles with opioid addiction for a long time, they can develop chronic health conditions that affect their quality of life.
 These may include:4

 - Liver damage

 - Kidney damage from low blood pressure

-People who develop an addiction to hydrocodone will also develop a high tolerance for opioid drugs, meaning that other painkillers will not work well for them if they struggle with chronic pain.
+People who develop an addiction to hydrocodone will also develop a high tolerance for opioid drugs, meaning that other painkillers, like Percocet, will not work well for them if they struggle with chronic pain.
 They may also become physically dependent on these drugs because the brain’s management of neurotransmitters will change, requiring the presence of opioid drugs to maintain normalcy.
 To avoid serious long-term health problems from opioid addiction, it is important to find medical professionals and a rehabilitation program that can help with a safe detox plan and therapy to overcome substance abuse.

 Withdrawing from hydrocodone, like other opioid drugs, is not usually life-threatening; however, because these drugs change the structure of the reward centers in the brain, it is very hard for people who struggle with addiction to these substances to overcome their addiction and dependence alone.
 People who try to stop taking opioids like hydrocodone without help from a doctor, a therapist, family, and friends will often relapse back into addiction because of the psychological and physical discomfort associated with opioid withdrawal.
 This can lead to an overdose, as the person takes more than they normally would.

 - Runny nose

 - Nausea and vomiting